Ndhlovu1/smart-money-contract/README.md

 1. A block, transaction hashes are mixed together and produce new hashes that are nearly impossible to predict and continuously keep a copy with each and every peer to keep atleast 5 or more nodes connected.

 2. Changing a blocks information changes all other blocks too.

+### Update / Delete Transactions

+1. Gas Price Auction : The higher the gas price, the more likely it is to get mined

+2. Send the same transaction nonce with higher gas fee.
+To *Update* : Send and requires a higher gas fee than previous transaction.
+To *Cancel* : You should send no data and the  *to* = *from* of the transaction.
+Sending the same transaction to yourself with the same nonce then you cancel it.
+Ensure you have access to the private key as well.

+**TO UPDATE / DELETE A TRANSACTION**

+1. Use MetaMast to either cancel or Speed Up and you will be prompted to cancel.

+*UPDATE WITH INFO FROM THE ETHERSCAN*

+METAMASK

+1. Click the transaction on etherscan, then click *See More*

+2. On Metamask, go to your account, then click settings, advanced, then you will see, `customize transaction nonce`, click ON.
+Then click on Send to yourself and send 0eth & click next.
+You will then see the custom nonce and click Confirm.
+If you have other transcations pending with higher nonce get cancelled first else they'll get mined once the first is mined.